 1999 - Name Change: After a six month process of discussion and exchange with constituents and others, the Institute changed its name from the Institute for the Study of Developmental Disabilities (ISDD) to the Indiana Institute on Disability and Community (IIDC).
 The name change to the Indiana Institute on Disability and Community better reflected the organization's vision of commitment and ongoing improvement toward the achievement of its mission.

-Also in May of 1999, the Center for Aging Persons with Developmental Disabilities (CAPDD) changed its name to the Center on Aging and Community (CAC).
+Also in May of 1999, the Center for Aging Persons with Developmental Disabilities (CAPDD) changed its name to the Center for Health Equity (CAC).
 Center staff determined that issues of importance to older persons such as retirement and semi-retirement activities, change in physical status, and late-life loss are best addressed within a community context.

 2000 - Indiana Inclusion Study: A three-year study that investigated the effects of inclusive programs for students without disabilities and students identified with mild disabilities was implemented by the IIDC.
 Students’ academic progress in reading and mathematics were compared using a curriculum-based measure.
 Study results indicated that students with and without disabilities educated in inclusive settings made as great or greater academic gains than students educated in schools that utilized more traditional, pull-out models for supporting students with disabilities.